DheerajSai6/Dheeraj_Sai_Portfolio/README.md

 ## 🙏 Acknowledgments

 - Thanks to the React and Vite communities for excellent documentation
-- Framer Motion for amazing animation capabilities
+- Framer Motion for powerful animation capabilities
-- Tailwind CSS for utility-first styling
 - All the open-source contributors who made this project possible

 ---